 #9 Interview like a champ.
 Make a list of questions before your interview.
 You can find a great list of questions to get you started on the Workers on Wheels website.
 Take notes during the interview and repeat what you’ve heard to make sure you understand what was said.
 Ask for clarification about anything you don’t understand.
 Be honest, but don’t be afraid to toot your own horn.
 Let the employer know how you will be an asset to the operation.

 #10 Apply early and don’t put all your eggs in one basket.
 Work camping positions in popular locations fill up fast.
 If you are willing to apply for several different positions, you increase your chances of being hired somewhere.
 If this is your first shot at work camping, you may want to take a position that is less desirable to you so you can get your foot in the door and some experience under your belt.

 Blaize Sun got her first work camping job as a camp host and parking lot attendant in 2015.
 She wrote about her work camping experiences in her book Confessions of a Work Camper: Tales from the Woods.
-In May she’ll start her second season working in a campground store.
+She also worked in a campground store for two seasons.